oulib-data-projects/OULib-instructor-training/_episodes/05-memory.md

 > but that does not mean it always works.
 {: .callout}

-> ## Mapping Cognitive Load
->
-> Look in the curriculum that you chose to prepare for this workshop and focus on one step or task
-> that learners will be asked to complete.
-> 1. What concepts will learners need to understand and hold in short-term memory in order to complete this task?
-> 2. Draw a concept map connecting these concepts.
-What relationships do learners need to understand to connect them?
-> 3. How many of these concepts and relationships have been introduced since the previous step or exercise?
->
-> With a partner or in small groups, discuss what you have found.
-Are your learners at risk of cognitive overload at this point in your workshop?
-Why or why not?
->
-> This exercise should take about 15 minutes.
-{: .challenge}

 ## Attention Management in Your Workshop
 Carpentries lessons include small tasks arranged incrementally